IBM/ELM-Python-Client/README.md

 What's New?
 ===========

+0.21.0 16-Aug-2023
+* tested with Python 3.11.4 - worked OOTB.
+Now developing using 3.11.4 - won't be back-tested with older Pythons but should work back to 3.9 at least.

 0.20.0 4-May-2023
 * Deprecated RM load_folders() - use find_folder() instead.
 * Added RM create_folder() - this doesn't require doing a forced reload of all folders, because it inserts the new folder into the internal info about folders